4 Tips for Creating Effective SBCC Audio Content

 Da-Uri emphasized that understanding sensitive topics and cultural taboos is crucial.
 Many development projects seek to address or change highly sensitive traditions and social behaviors.
 Content creators must approach sensitive issues with care.

 Because Da-Uri grew up in Ghana’s Upper West Region, he has a strong understanding of local languages and social norms.
-He often partners with local musicians and theater groups to write and record songs and audio dramas.
+An accomplished musician, Da-Uri plays the classic Ghana Gyli xylophone and uses music as a tool for social and behavior change.
+He collaborates with local music and theater groups to record songs and audio dramas.
 But if a topic touches a cultural nerve, Da-Uri prefers to handle the message himself.

-“Whenever a message touches on issues or behaviors that have implications, I’ll write the script or compose the lyrics myself, to guide and control the singing group on what they should say or not say.
+“Whenever a message touches on issues or behaviors that have implications, I’ll write the script or compose the lyrics myself, to guide and control the singing or drama group on what they should or should not say.
 I also work with local stakeholders, including traditional and religious leaders, to get their endorsement and support."

 3. See where program goals and local practices overlap

-Most SBCC programs focus on ways to improve health and safety, but what happens when a recommended behavior is at odds with a community’s traditions or values?
+Most SBCC initiatives focus on ways to improve health and well-being, but what happens when a recommended behavior is at odds with a community’s traditions or values?

 To resolve this potential conflict, CBCC identified where the behaviors they want to promote overlap with the community’s traditional practices.